The Strategerist podcast highlights compassion and optimism through conversation with newsmakers, leaders, and people working to change the world.

 Episode 17: Dan Gilbert

-Detroit native Dan Gilbert was forced to watch his hometown go through some hard times that left the city a shell of its former self.
-But as his businesses saw enormous success, Dan became a central figure in the revitalization of downtown Detroit.
+Detroit native Dan Gilbert was forced to watch his hometown become a shell of its former self.
+But as his businesses saw success, he became a central figure in Detroit's revitalization.

 April 26, 2019